John Partridge (actor): Professional career

 During Christmas and New Year of 2011 and 2012, Partridge starred as Prince Charming in the pantomime Cinderella at the Marlowe Theatre in Canterbury.

 In July 2012, it was announced at a press launch that Partridge will be once again taking on the role of Prince Charming in Cinderella, this time at the Theatre Royal, Nottingham, which ran from 8 December 2012 until 13 January 2013.

 On 7 September 2012, Partridge announced that he would be leaving EastEnders filming his final scenes two weeks later.
 Partridge briefly reprised the role in May 2014 for two episodes when his character attended the funeral of Lucy Beale.
 In January 2015, it was announced that Partridge will be reprising the role once again for a week-long stint to celebrate EastEnders 30th anniversary celebrations in February 2015.

 Starting in February 2013, Partridge took on the role of Zach in the West End revival of A Chorus Line.
 It was announced that he would be appearing in Dames 'n' Dudes at the Hippodrome, London from 22 to 27 April 2013.
 He later appeared on Let's Dance for Comic Relief in 2013 with his co-stars to perform one of the numbers from A Chorus Line.

 In August 2014, Partridge appeared in Tumble, a gymnastics reality show airing on BBC One.
 He became the third celebrity to leave the competition.

 In September 2014, Partridge released his first album, entitled Dames, Dudes + Cowboys Too, an 11-song, 10-track album (10 official tracks, with an additional surprise song embedded in the final track).
 He held a launch party to promote the release of the album at The Borderline, a London club, on Wednesday 17 September 2014.
 In November 2015 it was announced that he will play Billy Flynn in the 2016 UK tour of Chicago.

 In January 2016 it was announced that he would be taking part in the seventeenth series of Celebrity Big Brother.
 He left the house on 5 February having finished in sixth place.

 In April 2016 Partridge said he was "thrilled" to be returning to EastEnders later that year.

 In May 2018 it was announced that he would be appearing on Celebrity Masterchef later that year.
 He won the competition, beating Martin Bayfield and Spencer Matthews.
 Later that month, he appeared on Greatest Talent Show Moments, broadcast by Channel 5 to discuss the judging on Over The Rainbow.
 In June 2018, Partridge announced via Twitter that he would be joining the cast of The Case of the Frightened Lady.

 In September 2018, it was announced that he would be appearing as King Rat in the pantomime Dick Whittington at the Theatre Royal, Plymouth.

 From August 2019 to April 2020 Partridge appeared in the UK Tour of Cabaret, alongside Anita Harris and Kara Lily Hayworth.

+Partridge appeared on a Netflix documentary, "Queen Cleopatra" as Julius Caesar, which aired in early May 2023.